 Parking in certain lots or areas will be reserved for athletic events held in Kenan Stadium, the Dean E. Smith Center, and other athletic facilities for specifically authorized persons.
-Management of the lots or areas is the responsibility of the Department of Public Safety Transportation and Parking.
-Special permits are required and shall be issued and controlled by the Athletic Department, the Educational Foundation, and the Department of Public Safety Transportation and Parking, as applicable.
-Sample permits shall be provided to the Director of Public Safety Transportation and Parking.
+Management of the lots or areas is the responsibility of the Department of Transportation and Parking.
+Special permits are required and shall be issued and controlled by the Athletic Department, the Educational Foundation, and the Department of Transportation and Parking, as applicable.
+Sample permits shall be provided to the Director of Transportation and Parking.

-The Director of Public SafetyTransportation and Parking is authorized to remove and/or cite Vehicles parked in reserved spaces prior to football and basketball games pursuant to Section 3-20.
+The Director of Transportation and Parking is authorized to remove and/or cite Vehicles parked in reserved spaces prior to football and basketball games pursuant to Section 3-20.
 On the day that the relocation occurs, a list of all relocated Vehicles will be available at the offices of the Department of Transportation and Parking in the Department of Public Safety building.

-- 1. Notification to Permit Holders.
-The Chancellor, through his/her delegated administrative officers, will take one or more of the following steps to inform permit holders of special event parking policies: - (a) Information electronically mailed to all permit holders affected by special event parking, - (b) Informational signs posted at the entrances to lots reserved for football, basketball, and other special events, - (c) Press releases, - (d) Information posted on the website of the Department of Public Safety's Transportation and Parking Services Division, and - (e) Other methods as appropriate.
+1. Notification to Permit Holders.
+The Chancellor, through his/her delegated administrative officers, will take one or more of the following steps to inform permit holders of special event parking policies:

+(a) Information electronically mailed to all permit holders affected by special event parking,

+(b) Informational signs posted at the entrances to lots reserved for football, basketball, and other special events,

+(c) Press releases,

+(d) Information posted on the website of the Department of Transportation and Parking, and

+(e) Other methods as appropriate.